 Provisions Exclusive to the GDPR

-There are many provisions in the GDPR that are not included in the CCPA.
+There are many provisions in the GDPR that are not included in the CCPA (CPRA).
 We'll look at some of these in more detail below.
-But broadly speaking, unlike the CCPA, the GDPR:
+But broadly speaking, unlike the CCPA (CPRA), the GDPR:

 - Aims to bring more consistent privacy and data protection standards across the geographic area over which it applies

-- Regulates the activities of data processors (known as "service providers" in the CCPA, which does not regulate their activities)
+- Regulates the activities of data processors (known as "service providers" in the CCPA (CPRA)),

 - Provides a set of six principles to which all processing of personal information must adhere, for example, "data minimization" and "purpose limitation"